EstephaniaCalvoC/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - **14-decimal_to_hexadecimal:** Convert a number from base 10 to base 16.
 - **100-rot13:** Encode and decode text using the rot13 encryption.
 - **101-odd:** Print every other line from the input, starting with the first line.
+- **102-water_and_stir:** Add the two numbers stored in the environment variables WATER and STIR and prints the result.
+WATER is in base water, STIR is in base stir and the result should be in base behlnort.